The Ultimate Guide to Shopify Website Design

 If you want to have a great conversion rate, then you need to design a great Shopify store that keeps online shoppers browsing.
 Ultimately, online shopping is a bit like being in the casino – the longer a person stays in your store, the more likely they are to buy something.
 And it’s easier to get someone to stay if they’re having a positive experience.

-In fact, good design and UX has the power to:
+In fact, good design and UX have the power to:

 - Increase click-through rates (CTRs)